-If you are able, join us as we virtually hike together as a community.
-In order to participate in this year’s virtual event, we are asking that participants complete a 1 km or 0.6-mile walk.
-The walk can be completed at your own pace at anytime on Wednesday, April 8.
+If you are able,join us as we virtually hike together as a community.
+To participate in this year’s virtual event, we are asking that participants complete a 1 km or 0.6-mile walk.
+The walk can be completed at your own pace at any time on Wednesday, April 8.

 We are not able to offer a live virtual yoga session but we believe that stressful times like these are precisely when people need wellness practices the most.
 Check out the two resources below for yoga options to practice at your leisure.

 Yoga For Post-Traumatic Stress – PTSD | Yoga With Adriene